Kitware/CMake/Help/guide/user-interaction/index.rst

   $ cmake --build . --target myexe --config Release

-The ``--config`` option has no effect if the generator generates a buildsystem specific to a configuration which is chosen when invoking cmake with the :variable:`CMAKE_BUILD_TYPE` variable.
+The :option:`--config <cmake --config>` option has no effect if the generator generates a buildsystem specific to a configuration which is chosen when invoking cmake with the :variable:`CMAKE_BUILD_TYPE` variable.

 Some buildsystems omit details of command lines invoked during the build.
-The ``--verbose`` flag can be used to cause those command lines to be shown:
+The :option:`-verbose <cmake --verbose>` flag can be used to cause those command lines to be shown:

 .. code-block:: console

   $ cmake --build . --target myexe --verbose

-The ``--build`` mode can also pass particular command line options to the underlying build tool by listing them after ``--``.
+The :option:`--build <cmake --build>` mode can also pass particular command line options to the underlying build tool by listing them after ``--``.
 This can be useful to specify options to the build tool, such as to continue the build after a failed job, where CMake does not provide a high-level user interface.